Monday,

 Carbon Dioxide Fire Extinguisher

-carbon dioxide fire extinguishers
+carbon dioxide fire extinguisher with black label

 Since carbon dioxide fire extinguishers don’t leave residue behind, they’re ideal for putting out fires caused by electrical equipment.
 Given this, CO2 fire extinguishers are present in computer server rooms, laboratories, and medical rooms.